Tuesday, June 30, 2009

 to protect the sick and feeble.
 Eternal

-listeners, I will make you ears
+listeners, I will make you ears.
+Big plans,

 little starts and halts.
 Bits of lobe itched